 They are well suited for use hunting any game in North America as long as the right ammunition is used.

 In order to get the best results from your Mosin Nagant you will need to be able to properly mount a good quality scope.
 This is where a good reliable scope mount comes in and we have put together a selection of some of the most commonly recommended scope mounts for the Mosin Nagant.
-You can read through the comparison list that has been compiled below or, if you need further information, scroll down further to find a more detailed description of each mount.
+You can read through the comparison list compiled below or, if you need further information, scroll down further to find a more detailed description of each mount.

 Comparison List of Mosin Nagant Scope Mounts